 In the U.S., nearly 11.2 million adults who have a high school diploma or less also hold a professional certification or license.
 Yet there is often a lack of awareness of how certifications can be used to achieve better educational outcomes for graduates of four-year universities.
 With support from the Lumina Foundation, APLU, the Coalition of Urban Serving Universities, Workcred, and the University Professional and Continuing Education Association (UCPEA) will host a series of convenings throughout the U.S.—which will include experts representing higher education institutions and accredited certification bodies—to fulfill the following objectives:

 At APLU, this project is facilitated through APLU's Office of Economic Development and Community Engagement and the Office of Urban Initiatives.
+Participants in convenings are identified by campus presidents and chancellors.
 Are you interested in having your institution participate in this project?
-Convenings will be organized based on sectors and in varying regions.
-Interest should be directed to Shalin Jyotishi and Andrea Rodriguez.
+Convenings will be organized based on sectors and in varying regions focused on health, cybersecurity, liberal arts, advanced manufacturing, and retail/hospitality.
+Interest should be directed to APLU's Shalin Jyotishi and Andrea Rodriguez.